project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 Complete the following steps:

-1. Build the application by typing the following command in the example directory, with _board-name_ replaced with the target board name, for example _nrf52840dk_nrf52840_:
+1. Build the application by typing the following command in the example directory, with _build-target_ replaced with the build target name of the kit, for example _nrf52840dk_nrf52840_:

-         $ west build -b board-name
+         $ west build -b build-target

 2. Run the terminal-based interface called menuconfig by typing the following
     command: